bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 **Complete the tasks below.**

 1. Kent's cat just had six kittens.
-All six kittens look different from one another—and from their two parents!
+All six kittens look different from one anotherâ€”and from their two parents!
 Kent knows each kitten is unique because cats reproduce through sexual reproduction, not asexual reproduction.
 Before long, the kittens will grow bigger and bigger as their cells divide through mitosis.
 In what way are the two daughter cells that form by mitosis and cell